qsd-finance/dashboard/README.md

-# døllar dashboard
+# QSD dashboard
-simple dashboard for interacting with the døllar protocol.
+simple dashboard for interacting with the QSD protocol.

 forked from [Opyn Monitor](https://opynmonitor.xyz).

 ## ipfs
-for convenience, the current IPFS build of døllar dashboard can be accessed here: [https://emptyset.finance](https://emptyset.finance)
+for convenience, the current IPFS build of QSD dashboard can be accessed here: [https://quantumset.finance](https://quantumset.finance)

 ## screenshot
 ![image](screenshot.png)